-Emanuela-Chiara Gillard is a Senior Fellow at the Institute for Ethics Law and Armed Conflict (ELAC) at the University of Oxford.
+Emanuela-Chiara Gillard is a Senior Fellow at the Institute for Ethics Law and Armed Conflict at the University of Oxford.
 She is also a Research Fellow in the Individualisation of War Project at the European University Institute, and an Associate Fellow of the International Law Programme at Chatham House.
-Recently Emanuela has co-authored, with Prof Dapo Akande, the Oxford Guidance on the Law Regulating Humanitarian Relief Operations in Situations of Armed Conflict, and has co-led a Chatham House project on the interplay between sanctions, counter-terrorism measures and humanitarian action.
-From 2007 to 2012 Emanuela was chief of the protection of civilians section in the policy branch of the Office for Coordination of Humanitarian Affairs, and for seven years before that she was a legal adviser at the International Committee of the Red Cross.
-Emanuela holds a BA in law and an LLM from the University of Cambridge.
+Recently Ms. Gillard has co-authored, with Professor Dapo Akande, the Oxford Guidance on the Law Regulating Humanitarian Relief Operations in Situations of Armed Conflict, and has co-led a Chatham House project on the interplay between sanctions, counter-terrorism measures and humanitarian action.
+From 2007 to 2012 Ms. Gillard was Chief of the Protection of Civilians Section in the Policy Branch of the Office for Coordination of Humanitarian Affairs, and for seven years before that she was a Legal Adviser at the International Committee of the Red Cross.
+She holds a B. A. in law and an LL.
+M. from the University of Cambridge.

 Russia in Global Affairs Journal; Council on Foreign and Defense Policy (Russia)